exion5/exion5.github.io/console.md

 ## The Idea

 The main idea of the electronic project is to create an open sourced hardware using a Raspberry Pi; which is capable of running all sorts of different games.
-Making it an ideal microcontroller to implement what I want in a handheld gaming console.
+Making it an ideal operating system to implement what I want in a handheld gaming console.

 I wanted to make something that used all of the skills that were built in the TEJ3MR course including: soldering, 3D modeling and circuits.
 Creating a console creates a difficult yet entertaining project that will further strengthen my skills in engineering.